aiinuuazzariaa/aiinuuazzariaa/README.md

 # Hi there!, I'm Ainu Azzaria

-A student at Machung University, Malang, Bachelor of Information Systems program with deep time discipline completed her work.
-Have an interest in Webiste Development, such as Frontend Web Development, and have good communication and public speaking skills.
+A undergraduate in Information Systems, who always expand experiences and knowledge.
+A well-rounded person who has an interest in the UI/UX Design.
+Also known as an active and hard-working college student which loves to collaborate in diverse environments.
+Looking for job opportunities that provide opportunities to develop into a professional career.

 - 19 years old
 - Domiciled [Malang, East Java, Indonesia](https://goo.gl/maps/h3RJSPyYnfh77Lgm7)